jonizei/chiliserver/README.md

 # chiliserver
 This project is used for recording values from greenhouse where chilis are grown.
 All files in this repository is for a server and esp32.
-Frontend files are in a different repository called chili-ui.\n Server features:
+Frontend files are in a different repository called chili-ui.

+Server features:
 - Listens requests from frontend and esp32
 - Communicates with postgres database